- Surf and kayak around Tamarindo Bay

 Day 2: Private Surf Lesson at Playa Tamarindo

 In the morning, enjoy a private surf lesson on Playa Tamarindo.
 Take the rest of the day to practice riding the waves on your own, or enjoy some well-deserved relaxation on the beach.
+Learn more about surf lessons in Tamarindo.

 A must-visit spot near Tamarindo for more experienced surfers is Playa Naranjo, which locals have nicknamed "Witch’s Rock."
 It's located in a national park and accessible only by boat and features big surf with both left and right breaking waves.
 A few miles beyond, you'll reach Ollie’s Point, another great surfing locale.